ebenz99/APMigrater/README.md

 9. Once finished with set-up, click "edit settings".
 We only really care about the redirect URI.
 If you already have a redirect URI in mind, enter that here, and in adder.py at the redirect_url parameter.
 If not, just enter http://localhost:3000/ in the spotify settings.
 This is the default URI in adder.py and will work just fine.
 Save the changes [to both].
 9. Copy your client_id and client_secret into your adder.py file on your computer into their respective variables (Command-F is your friend here)
 9. Copy your spotify username into the username variable.
-10. In your spotify, create or find the private playlist you want to add songs to\*.
-Copy and paste its name into the "playlist_name" variable in adder.py
+10. In your spotify, create or find the private playlist you want to add songs to.\* Copy and paste its name into the "playlist_name" variable in adder.py
 11. In the URL of that playlist (you may have to use spotify in your browser for this), copy the string after the final slash.
-It should probably look something like * 4TDOprH7yaCBiz81JGcxWI *.
+It should probably look something like *4TDOprH7yaCBiz81JGcxWI*.
 Paste it into the playlist_id variable in adder.py
 12. In commandline, run "pip install spotipy".
 Troubleshoot as (hopefully not) needed
 12. Command-F for the tilde (~) character in adder.py.
 None should remain now.
 13. Run adder.py with "python3 adder.py".
 THIS WON'T WORK YET - it's time for authentification!